Sao Miguel and Santa Maria, Azores: Volcanic Islands of the Atlantic

 Our first stop was to a horse farm where they also grow flowers for export.
 We saddled up and in minutes were following Manuel Soares up a steep mountain trail.

 It’s been a while since I got on the back of a horse, and it felt great not to be scared of what the beast might do.
-Mine was a well-trained gentle soul who wanted very much to keep in the same formation following the older dominant male ridden by Manuel.
+Mine was a well-trained gentle soul who wanted very much to keep in the same formation following the older dominant male rode by Manuel.

 After our ride, we headed for one of Sao Miguel’s biggest attractions: Furnas.
 Pronounced ‘furn-ish’, this village of 1000 grows three times as large in the summer months and features bubbling springs filled with stinky sulfuric volcanic water.